tc-playground/tools-playground/language-runtimes/ecmascript/runtimes/04-browser-event-loops.md

         * The `Render Path` has several steps:

-            * `R` - Execute `requestAnimationFrame` callbacks..
+            * `R` - Execute `requestAnimationFrame` callbacks.

             * `S` - Style calculations.

             * `L` - Layout calculations.
 Creating render tree.
 Figuring out where things are positioned on the page.

             * `P` - Painting.
 Painting the result.

 * The implementation of a browsers `event loop` determine the `deterministic ordering` of operations.

 ---

-## Web Browser Event Loops
+## Web Browser Event Loop Queues

 * Each 'thread' gets its own event loop, so each web worker gets its own, so it can execute independently, whereas all windows on the same origin share an event loop as they can synchronously communicate.

-* An event loop has multiple task sources which guarantees execution order within that source (specs such as IndexedDB define their own)
+* An event loop has multiple task sources which guarantees execution order within that source (specs such as IndexedDB define their own).

 1. __Task Queue__